Snow leopard

-The snow leopard (Panthera uncia), also known as the ounce, is a felid in the genus Panthera native to the mountain ranges of Central and South Asia.
+The snow leopard (Panthera uncia) is a species of large cat in the genus Panthera of the family Felidae.
+The species is native to the mountain ranges of Central and South Asia.
 It is listed as Vulnerable on the IUCN Red List because the global population is estimated to number fewer than 10,000 mature individuals and is expected to decline about 10% by 2040.
-It is threatened by poaching and habitat destruction following infrastructural developments.
+It is mainly threatened by poaching and habitat destruction following infrastructural developments.
 It inhabits alpine and subalpine zones at elevations of 3000–4500 m, ranging from eastern Afghanistan, the Himalayas and the Tibetan Plateau to southern Siberia, Mongolia and western China.
 In the northern part of its range, it also lives at lower elevations.

 Taxonomically, the snow leopard was long classified in the monotypic genus Uncia.
-Since phylogenetic studies revealed the relationships among Panthera species, it has been considered a member of that genus.
-Two subspecies were described based on morphological differences, but genetic differences between the two have not been confirmed.
+Since phylogenetic studies revealed the relationships among Panthera species, it has since been considered a member of that genus.
+Two subspecies were described based on morphological differences, but genetic differences between the two have not yet been confirmed.
 It is therefore regarded as a monotypic species.
+The species is widely depicted in Kyrgyz culture.

 Naming and etymology

-Both the Latin name uncia and the English word ounce are derived from the Old French once, which was also used for the Eurasian lynx (Lynx lynx).
-Once is thought to have evolved from an earlier variant of lynx by false splitting; lonce was interpreted as l'once, in which l is the elided form of the French definite article la ('the'), leaving once to be perceived as the animal's name.
+The Old French word once, which was intended to be used for the Eurasian lynx (Lynx lynx), is where the Latin name uncia and the English word ounce both originate.
+Once is believed to have originated from a previous form of the word lynx through a process known as false splitting.
+The word once was originally considered to be pronounced as l'once, where l stands for the elided form of the word la ('the') in French.
+Once was then understood to be the name of the animal.

 The word panther derives from the classical Latin panthēra, itself from the ancient Greek πάνθηρ pánthēr, which was used for spotted cats.